 We strongly encourage you to learn the core concepts of peer review by joining a course or workshop.
 You can attend in-person workshops to learn from and network with experienced reviewers and editors.
 As an example, Sense about Science offers peer review workshops every year.
-To learn more about what might be in store at one of these, researcher Laura Chatland shares her experience at the 2019 workshop in London.
+To learn more about what might be in store at one of these, researcher Laura Chatland shares her experience at one of the workshops in London.

 Peer review templates

 Peer review templates are helpful to use as you work your way through a manuscript.
-As part of our free Publons Academy, you’ll gain exclusive access to a comprehensive template that you can download for use in every review.
+As part of our free Web of Science Academy courses, you’ll gain exclusive access to comprehensive guidelines and a peer review report.
 It offers points to consider for all aspects of the manuscript, including the abstract, methods and results sections.
 It also teaches you how to structure your review and will get you thinking about the overall strengths and impact of the paper at hand.

-- Publons Academy template (requires joining the free course)
+- Web of Science Academy template (requires joining one of the free courses)